-EN-A.1.1 This Module sets out the CBB's approach to enforcement, and the measures used by the CBB to address failures by authorised persons to comply with its regulatory requirements (whether they be insurance licensees, approved persons or registered persons).
+EN-A.1.1 This Module sets out the Central Bank of Bahrain's ('CBB') approach to enforcement, and the measures used by the CBB to address failures by authorised persons to comply with its regulatory requirements (whether they be insurance licensees, approved persons or registered persons).
 The purpose of such measures is to encourage a high standard of compliance by all those authorised by the CBB, thus reducing risk to policyholders and the financial system.